Crystalline color superconductors: The two-flavor inhomogeneous phases

-In \textcite{Bowers:2002xr}, twenty-three crystalline structures have been studied and among them, those with more than nine rings turn out to be energetically disfavored.
+where $\Delta_{\rm 2SC}$ is the 2SC gap parameter.
+In general, the GL coefficients of more complicated structures have to be computed numerically; we refer to the appendix of the work by \textcite{Bowers:2002xr} for details.
+In that paper twenty-three crystalline structures have been studied and among them those with $P>9$ turn out to be largely disfavored.
 This has been nicely explained in the weak coupling regime: in this case, as shown in the left panel of Fig. \ref{Fig:FF} for the FF phase, the pairing regions of the inhomogeneous superconductor can be approximated as rings on the top of the Fermi surfaces; one ring per wave vector $\bm n$ in the set $\{\bm n\}$.
 The computation of the lowest order GL coefficients shows that the intersection of two rings is energetically disfavored \cite{Bowers:2002xr}.
 As a consequence, it is natural to expect that in the most favored structure no intersecting rings appear.
 Since each ring has an opening angle of approximately $67$ degrees, a maximum of nine rings can be accommodated on a spherical surface.

-This result can be quantitatively understood as follows.
-For the case of the two plane waves structure (right panel of Fig. \ref{Fig:FF}), in the weak coupling approximation there is one pairing ring for each of the two wave vectors.
+The fact that configurations with overlapping rings are disfavored can be quantitatively understood as follows.
+For the case of two plane waves (right panel of Fig. \ref{Fig:FF}), in the weak coupling approximation there is one pairing ring for each of the two wave vectors.
+The quartic coefficient $\beta$ depends on the angle $\phi$ between the two wave vectors and it diverges at \be \phi_0 \approx 2 \vartheta_q \approx 2\arccos\frac{\delta\mu}{q}\approx 67 ^{\circ} \,,\ee corresponding to the angle at which the two pairing rings are contiguous, meaning that for $\phi < \phi_0$ the two rings overlap.
+The latter case is energetically disfavored because, being $\beta$ large and positive, the free energy gain would be smaller.